-Attested: Probably first used by Pytheas in about 325 BC, whose work survives only in quotation by later authors.
-It was probably then spelled with an initial P, as Πρεττανια or similar.
-This was repeated by many later authors (listed here, or by R&S pp39-40), but the initial letter shifted to B, so that the Latin spelling settled down to Britannia.
+Attested: Probably used by Pytheas in about 325 BC (whose work survives only in quotation by later authors) when it was spelled with an initial P, as Πρεττανια (Prettania) or similar.
+This was repeated by many later authors (listed here, or by R&S pp 39-40), but the initial letter shifted to B, so that the Latin spelling settled down to Britannia.

 Where: the British Isles

 Name origin: A two-part compound that meant ‘sticking out’, with first part from PIE *per- ‘beyond’, which led to Latin prae ‘before, in front’ etc, and second part from PIE *ten- ‘to extend’, with the vowel A seen in Greek τανυω ‘to stretch out’ and in Tanatis Thanet.
 The closest parallel to recorded forms such as Πρεττανια is Πρυτανεια, which meant the office (and duration) of presidency of the deliberative council (βουλη) in cities of ancient Greece, a word that would have been very familiar to men like Pytheas.
 It is hard to imagine that visitors saw ancient Britons being especially democratic at their moots, but a president is someone who stands in front of the council, and Britain is an island that stands in front of the Continent.
 The modern word pretend has acquired a pejorative sense of falseness, but its original meaning in English was “to stretch, extend, or hold (something) before”, from Latin praetendo.